 The idea that the Church is an invisible corporate entity united in the Holy Spirit, notwithstanding the countless self-governing Christian denominations that visibly exist with their fundamental differences of beliefs, doesn’t comply with our Lord’s vision and intention (Jn 17:11, 21, 23).
 Jesus gave Peter and, through him, the apostles the authority to “bind and loose” (Mt 16:19; 18:18).
 This ruling and teaching authority requires the Church to be hierarchical and thereby visibly united.
-Binding and loosening are visible acts in a church where there is only one flock in accord with Jesus’ design (Jn 10:16).
+Binding and loosening are visible acts in a church where there is only one flock in accordance with Jesus’ design (Jn 10:16).

-The gifts he gave were that some would be apostles, some prophets,
+The gifts he gave were that some would be apostles, some

 some evangelists, some pastors and teachers, to equip the saints for